1337/pop/README.md

 * Apache2, lighttpd, or similar web server with URL rewriting

 ### Install your web server
-If you use lighttpd and want POP to handle your website, rewrite rules are as follows:
+If you use lighttpd and want Pop to handle your website, rewrite rules are as follows:

 ```
 (/etc/lighttpd/lighttpd.conf)